 Master Your Online Store: The Ultimate eCommerce Analytics Setup Checklist

-To reach the goal of $1 million in revenue and a customer base of 100,000 loyal shoppers, not only takes having a good product offering but also knowing the right metrics to track for continuous improvement.
-That’s where eCommerce analytics comes into the picture.
+To reach the goal of $1 million in revenue and a customer base of 100,000 loyal shoppers, takes not only having a good product offering but also knowing the right metrics to track for continuous improvement.
+That’s where eCommerce analytics platforms come into the picture.

 This could include UI/UX changes, an easier checkout process, better prices, more discounts and sales, visibility on other platforms and so on.
 While this can feel overwhelming or unclear, this checklist will help you understand the important metrics for you to track in eCommerce analytics.